bicv/SparseEdges/README.md

 What is the SparseEdges package?
 ================================

+Our goal here is to build practical algorithms of sparse coding for computer vision.

 This class exploits the LogGabor package to provide with a sparse representation of edges in images.

 This algorithm was presented in the following paper: